zacanger/niddesa/text/generated-translations/cullaniddesa/15-chinese-google.md

-pain and happiness, such a long life, the one who was born there after death, and there is such a name, such a surname, such a face, [eat] such food, such a feeling of pain and pleasure , Such a long life, the one who died from there was born here. 』Like this, he pointed out that many previous lives had such behaviors and situations.
+pain and happiness, such a long life, the one who was born there after death, and there is such a name, such a surname, such a face, [eat] such food, such a feeling of pain and pleasure , Such a long life, the one who died from there was born here.
+"Like this, he pointed out that many previous lives had such behaviors and situations.
 In this way, the Blessed One points out the past of others.